Yeah... What he said.note Also, they didn't translate Ryuketsu...

 In the same way, the Spanish translations of Thermae Romae (both the anime and the manga, and possibly the live-action film) keep the main character's name, Lucius, untranslated from Latin, despise by traditional conventions between Latin and Spanish, his name should be translated as "Lucio" instead.
 The same goes for the Emperor Hadrian, whose name should be "Adriano" in Spanish.

-The Sandy Frank dub for Gamera vs. Guiron inexplicably maintained "Kon-chan" as the children's nickname for the police officer, Kondo.
-The MST3K release of the episode got a running gag out of Joel and the Bots mishearing this as "Cornjob".
+The Sandy Frank dub for Gamera Vs Guiron inexplicably maintained "Kon-chan" as the children's nickname for the police officer, Kondo.
+The Mystery Science Theater 3000 release of the episode got a running gag out of Joel and the Bots mishearing this as "Cornjob".

-Many English translations of French literature, such as Les Misérables and the works of Alexandre Dumas leave in the monsieurs, mademoiselles, and madames (or at least their abbreviations), instead of translating them into Mr, Mrs., etc.
+Many English translations of French literature, such as Les Misérables and the works of Alexandre Dumas leave in the monsieur/messieurs, mademoiselle/mesdemoiselles, and madame/mesdames (or at least their abbreviations), instead of translating them into Mr, Mrs., etc.

-French Sci Fi novel Malevil leaves French honorifics untranslated like the above example.
+French science fiction novel Malevil leaves French honorifics untranslated like the above example.
 The most frequently seen samples would be religious titles like "Abbé" and "Curé".

 Papillon leaves a handful of French terms left untranslated, mostly the ones related to Penal Colony life and denizens.
 Of greatest import: bagne - the penal colony, cavale - escape attempt, mec - man or pal, and plan - a metal tube storing money hidden in the rectum.